Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 • Be realistic about the results: Most non-surgical treatments require multiple sessions to achieve the best results; immediate dramatic changes are rare.

 VIII.
-Objective evaluation
+An objective evaluation

 If you plan to undergo cosmetic treatments in Korea, Jiangnan Branch is a good option.
 With many clinics in the area, you can compare prices.
 Dayone has a stable reputation in this region.
 For reservations, I recommend using BeautsGO for your first visit, as it saves a lot of time and communication barriers.
 For those with specific treatment needs or returning for follow-up appointments, contacting the clinic directly via WhatsApp or LINE is also very convenient.

-The prices mentioned in the text are reference information obtained during the initial consultation at the beginning of 2026; the actual prices shall be subject to the consultation fees.
+The prices mentioned in the text are reference figures obtained during the initial consultation at the beginning of 2026; the actual prices shall be subject to the consultation fees.
 Individual experiences may vary depending on factors such as skin condition and treatment plans; therefore, this article does not constitute any medical advice.

 發佈留言